Rishikesh-pal/java-practice/README.md

 **Array Programs**
 1) Java Program to print the elements of an array✅
-2) Java Program to print the elements of an array in reverse order
+2) Java Program to print the elements of an array in reverse order✅
-3) Java Program to print the elements of an array present on even position
+3) Java Program to print the elements of an array present on even position✅
-4) Java Program to print the elements of an array present on odd position
+4) Java Program to print the elements of an array present on odd position✅
-5) Java Program to print the largest element in an array
+5) Java Program to print the largest element in an array✅
 6) Java Program to sort the elements of an array in ascending order
 7) Java Program to sort the elements of an array in descending order
-8) Java Program to Print Odd and Even Numbers from an array
+8) Java Program to Print Odd and Even Numbers from an array✅
 9) Java Program to copy all elements of one array into another array
 10) Java Program to find the frequency of each element in the array
 11) Java Program to print the duplicate elements of an array